-At John Foy & Associates, our Georgia workers’ compensation attorney encourages you to reach out to us for specific insight into your case.
+Our Atlanta workers’ compensation lawyers encourage you to reach out to us for specific insight into your case.
 A free consultation is one of the best ways to get that information.
-We can offer some insight to you on what to expect in a broad sense here, though.
+We can offer you some insight on what to expect when it comes to compensation benefits.

 Does Your Employer Have to Hold Your Job for You?